-After passing through the military academies of Zaragoza and Toledo between the years 1975 and 1980, he was promoted to Infantry Lieutenant in 1980.
+After his academic period at the military academies of Zaragoza and Toledo between the years 1975 and 1980, he was promoted to Infantry Lieutenant in 1980.
 Therefore, he belongs to the XXXV promotion.

-During his career, some of his destinations are: Chief of the Mechanized Infantry Section, Company Chief of Tanks, Tactical Teacher in the Special Military Academy, Analyst of the Logistic Section in the Staff of the Rapid Operational Force, Logistics Officer in the Staff of the Operational Command, Head of the European Union´s negotiating and Secretary of the Strategy and Military Cooperation Division of the Joint Staff, Chief of the Staff of the Mechanized Infantry Brigade “Extremadura” XI, Technical Advisor of the Governing Body of the General Defence Policy Secretariat, Chief of the Staff of the Military Emergencies Unit, Chief of the Second Chief of Staff of the Army (JEME in Spanish) Studies Unit, Chief of Staff of JEME, General Chief of the Armoured-Brigade, Adviser of the Second Chief of Staff of the Army and Chief of the Plans Division of this Defence Staff.
+During his career, some of his assignments were: Chief of a Mechanized Infantry Platoon, Tank Company Commander, Tactical Teacher in the Special Military Academy, Analyst of the Logistic Section in the Staff of the Rapid Operational Force, Logistics Officer in the Staff of the Operational Command, Head of the European Unión Department and Secretary of the Strategy and Military Cooperation Division of the Joint Staff, Chief of Staff of the XI Mechanized Infantry Brigade “Extremadura”, Technical Advisor of the Governing Body of the General Secretariat for Defence Policy, Chief of Staff of the Military Emergencies Unit, Chief of the studies Unit of the the Second Chief of Staff of the Army (JEME in Spanish), Chief of Staff of JEME, Commander of the Armoured-Brigade, Adviser of the Second Chief of Staff of the Army and Chief of the Plans Division of the Defence Staff.

-He was first in his class of the Spanish Staff, and he belongs to the 112th Class of the Higher Course of Defence Staff (CSEM in Spanish) and to the 7th Class of the Military School (CID) in France.
+He was first in his class of the Spanish Staff, belonging to the 112th Spanish Staff Course (CSEM in Spanish) and to the 7th Class of the Military School (CID) in France.

-His educational background also comprises the following courses and diplomas: Specialist in Tanks, Knowledge of battle tank AMX-30, Advanced Infantry Officer Training (USA), Pedagogical Aptitude, United Nations Logistics, NATO Logistics, Chief of NATO Staff, Training Program for the Performance of Brigadier General Tasks and Course of National Defence.
+His educational background also comprises the following courses and diplomas: Specialist in Tanks, Knowledge of battle tank AMX-30, Advanced Infantry Officer Training (USA), Pedagogical Aptitude - Teaching Certificate, United Nations Logistics, NATO Logistics, NATO Staff Officer, Training Program for the Performance of Brigadier General Tasks and Course of National Defence.

-General López del Pozo has taken part in three peace missions: In Bosnia-Herzegovina, as Chief of the Supply Area of the Staff of NATO Allied Rapid Reaction Corps (ARRC) during the IFOR Operation, in 1996; in Iraq, as Chief of the Defence Staff of the Multinational Brigade Plus Ultra II, led by Spain, during the “Iraqi Freedom” Operation in 2003; and in Lebanon, as Chief of the East Sector of the United Nations Interim Force in Lebanon (FINUL) and Chief of the Spanish Brigade in Lebanon (BRILIB) XIX in 2013.
+General López del Pozo has taken part in three peace keeping operations: In Bosnia-Herzegovina, as Chief of the Supply Area of the Staff of NATO Allied Rapid Reaction Corps (ARRC) during IFOR Operation, in 1996; in Iraq, as Chief of Defence Staff of the Multinational Brigade Plus Ultra II, led by Spain, during the Operation “Iraqi Freedom” in 2003; and in Lebanon, as Chief of the East Sector of the United Nations Interim Force in Lebanon (FINUL) and Chief of the XIX Spanish Brigade in Lebanon (BRILIB) in 2013.

-His honours include: Grand Cross of Military Merit; Grand Cross, Commander with Star, Commander and Cross of the Royal and Military Order of Saint Hermenegildo; eight Cross of Merit (six military, one naval and one aeronautical); NATO Medal (Former Yugoslavia); Medal of the Division lead by Poland in Iraq during the “Iraqi Freedom” Operation, United Nations Medal for FINUL (Lebanon) and the Lebanese Order of the Cedar, in the category of Knight od Lebanon.
+His honours include: Grand Cross of Military Merit; Grand Cross, Commander with Star, Commander and Cross of the Royal and Military Order of Saint Hermenegildo; eight Cross of Merit (six military, one naval and one aeronautical); NATO Medal (Former Yugoslavia); Medal of the Division lead by Poland in Iraq during the Operation “Iraqi Freedom”, United Nations Medal for FINUL (Lebanon) and the Lebanese Order of the Cedar, in the category of Knight.

-In April 2010 he was appointed Chief of his Military Cabinet by the General Chief of Staff of the Army (GE.JEME in Spanish), being promoted, in September of that year, to Brigadier General.
-In July 2012 he was in charge of command of the Guadarrama XII Armoured-Brigade, and after being promoted to Major General, acting as adviser of the Second Chief of Staff of the Army, he took responsibility for the Plans Division in June 2015.
+In April 2010 he was appointed Chief of the Military Cabinet of the General Chief of Staff of the Army (GE.JEME in Spanish), being promoted, in September of that year, to Brigadier General.
+In July 2012 he was the Commander of the XII Armoured-Brigade "GUADARRAMA" and after being promoted to Major General, acting as adviser of the Second Chief of Staff of the Army, he took responsibility for the Plans Division in June 2015.